PaintingOil

 The glossary of flowers

-«Yes, I often make dessines preparatoires or esquisses for my works.
-First, I make very small sketches [works], like this one, (15 x 15 cms. approx.) so that I can grasp the composition of my painting in its final form.
-Then I try to transfer this initial sketch [work] to the given surface of the painting.
+"Yes, I often make dessins preparatoires or esquisses for my works.
+First, I make very small sketches, like this one, about 15 x 15 cm, so that I can grasp the composition of my painting in its final form.
+Then I try to transfer this initial sketch to the given surface of the painting.
 I place a sheet of paper on the canvas and draw the sketch with any repentirs.
 Next, I use a very fine paper, papier riz to be precise, for the final sketch.
 I transfer this sketch to the canvas using carbon paper.
 Afterwards, I give tone to the forms.
 My paintings come about in a somewhat strange way.
-When there's a certain intensity or peculiarity at some moment in life, images take shape in my mind and I endeavour to transfer these to the canvas.
-At first, vague shapes and colours appear that gradually begin to acquire form….»1.
-This is how Nikos Engonopoulos himself once described the first stages of his work and what we have in this book are 134 of those intermediate sketches; the sketches, that is, that adapt the initial composition to the chosen surface of the painting.
-In order that the creative process followed with such punctiliousness and precision by the surrealist Engonopoulos may become even clearer, corresponding preliminary «esquisse» and the final painting have, in several cases, been printed en face.
+When there is a certain intensity or peculiarity at some moment in life, images take shape in my mind and I endeavour to transfer these to the canvas.
+At first, vague shapes and colours appear that gradually begin to acquire form."
+This is how Nikos Engonopoulos himself once described the first stages of his work, and what appears in this section are those intermediate sketches that adapt the initial composition to the chosen surface of the painting.

 I. Vourtsis